-Shannon Wiltsey Stirman received her PhD in Clinical Psychology from the University of Pennsylvania in 2005.
-She completed an internship at the VA Palo Alto Healthcare System, and returned to Philadelphia for postdoctoral training, where she received an NIMH-funded K99/R00 award to study implementation and sustainability of CBT in a partnership between Penn and the City of Philadelphia’s Department of Behavioral Health and disAbility Services to implement cognitive therapy across the city’s network of providers.
-In 2009, Dr. Stirman joined the VA National Center for PTSD.
-Her research focuses on training and consultation, the development of scalable and valid measures of fidelity, and the identification of strategies to support the long-term sustainability of evidence-based practices in service settings.
-Dr. Stirman is now in the Dissemination and Training Division of the National Center for PTSD, with a pending faculty appointment in Stanford University’s Department of Psychiatry and Behavioral Sciences.
-In addition to leading the Association for Behavioral and Cognitive Therapies Dissemination and Implementation Special Interest Group in 2013-2014, she founded a special interest group on Dissemination and Implementation at the International Society of Traumatic Stress Studies, and has served as Advisory Board and Network of Expertise Member of the Society for Implementation Research Collaboration.
-She has served on the editorial board of Administration and Policy in Mental Health and Mental Health Services Research.
-Her research has been funded by the National Institute of Mental Health and the Canadian Institute for Health Research.
+Shannon Wiltsey Stirman graduated from St. John’s College in Santa Fe, NM, and received her PhD in Clinical Psychology from the University of Pennsylvania.
+She completed an internship at the VA Palo Alto Healthcare System, and returned to Philadelphia for postdoctoral training, where she received an NIMH-funded K99/R00 award to study implementation and sustainability of CBT in a partnership between Penn and the City of Philadelphia’s Department of Behavioral Health and disability Services to implement cognitive therapy across the city’s network of providers.
+In 2009, Dr. Stirman joined the Women’s Health Sciences Division of the VA National Center for PTSD and the Department of Psychiatry at Boston University.
+She was a Fellow of the NIMH and VA-funded Implementation Research Institute, and later served as an expert faculty member.
+In 2015, Dr. Stirman transitioned to the Dissemination and Training Division of the National Center for PTSD and joined the Stanford faculty in 2016.
+She serves on the boards of the Society for Implementation Research Collaboration and the American Psychological Association (as of January, 2019), and as the Senior Leader for the ABCT Dissemination and Implementation Special Interest Group.
+She has also served as IRI and TIDIRC expert faculty.